zachariahmclean/instability/README.md

   peaks to automatically assign.
 However, these ladders can be fixed manually with the `fix_ladders_interactive()` app.

-## Installation
+# Installation

-You can install the development version of instability from [GitHub](https://github.com/zachariahmclean/instability) with:
+You can install from [GitHub](https://github.com/zachariahmclean/instability) with:

 ``` r